 1. Sometimes it doesn’t work which causes the yeast to adapt to it.
 This means that the next time you use this same medication it won’t work and your yeast issue can get worse.
 That means you’ll be moving on to stronger antifungal meds which are more harmful to your body, or you’ll chose to do things naturally.
 Going the natural route at this point can be harder because the yeast has become stronger and more in number.

-2. Antifungal meds are some of the worst medications for your liver.
-Just be aware that every time you use these on yourself and your kid… and with yeast it can be a lot… you’re slowly damaging your liver.
+2. If the common antifungal medication (Nystatin) doesn’t work, keep in mind that the stronger antifungal meds are some of the worst medications for your liver.
+Every time you use these on yourself and your kid… and with yeast it can be a lot… you’re slowly damaging your liver.

 To me… with what I know now… meds are not my first option.
 I can’t stand thrush… especially when nursing.
-Everything in me wants to run to the doctor and grab the Nystatin prescription they’ll be throwing at me so I can get rid of it quickly, but when I consider the above things… I decide to go natural first.
-Save the meds for when you REALLY need them.
+Everything in me wants to run to the doctor and grab the Nystatin prescription they’ll be throwing at me so I can get rid of it quickly as soon as it shows up, but when I consider the above things… I decide to go natural first and save the meds for when I REALLY need them.
 That’s what they were made for.

 Treating yeast naturally is a long road, and like I said, I’m not going to cover everything here because so many awesome people are already doing so online.
 You can find a lot of different remedies that can help you.
 I just want to give you some solid direction in what to look for.